-The Federation meets monthly, on the second Monday evening of each month (except July and August), in the first floor auditorium of the County Council Building in Rockville [Directions].
+The Federation meets monthly, on the second Monday evening of each month (except July and August), but check our Calendar to see the venue (see link below); we’ve been meeting virtually via Zoom during the Covid-19 pandemic.
 Most monthly delegate assemblies include an informational program, on a timely topic of interest, followed by the business portion of the meeting.
-The public is welcome to attend.
+The public is welcome — nay, even urged! — to attend.

 The MCCF monitors county and state policies and legislation affecting our communities and quality of life.
 It also conducts in-depth studies of critical issues, and often adopts Resolutions or positions on them which are communicated to government.
 Recognized as the primary voice of residents, the Federation is given representation on several county boards, commissions, advisory committees, and working groups.

 The monthly MCCF newsletter, Civic Federation News, keeps our members and the public informed on issues (see link below).
 It comes in both a clickable online version and a “print” version — without hyperlinks — to fit 8-1/2"x11" paper.